wasadigi/Teaching-HEIGVD-RES/lectures/06-Lecture6-HTTP.md

 * The rest of the HTTP RFC
 * [History](http://www.w3.org/Protocols/History.html) of the HTTP protocol specification
 * [History](http://www.w3.org/History.html) of the Web, going back to its roots

+## <a name="Exam"></a>What Should I Know For The Test and The Exam?

+Here is a **non-exhausive list of questions** that you can expect in the written tests and exams:

+* Write a complete HTTP request and a complete HTTP response.
+Explain the structure and the role of the different lines and of the different elements on each line.

+* Explain **how** and **why** TCP connections are handled differently in HTTP/1.0 and in HTTP/1.1.

+* Explain the notion of **content negotiation** in HTTP and illustrate it with an example (include an HTTP request and an HTTP response in your explanation).

+* What does it mean when we say that HTTP is a **stateless** protocol?
+Why is that sometimes a problem (give an example of an application where this is a problem) and what can be done about it?

+* Why is the **chunked transfer encoding** useful (what would be the problem if we did not have it?)?
+Explain what a client needs to do in order to parse a response that uses the chunked transfer encoding.

+* What are **cookies** in the context of the HTTP protocol?
+Explain why they are useful.
+Explain how they work at the protocol level (explain what the client and the server have to do, give examples of requests and responses).